ThomasAUB/ustream/README.md

 ## Limitations

 A slot can be connected to only one source whether it be a signal or a broadcast address.
-Here are the design choices that were made:

-- If a slot is connected to a signal or a broadcast address, connecting it to another **signal** will disconnect it from the previous source.

-- If a slot is connected to a signal or a broadcast address, connecting it to another **broadcast address** will fail and return false.
+If a slot is connected to a signal or a broadcast address, connecting it to another **signal** or broadcast address will fail and return false.